dfki-ric/robot_remote_control/src/Transports/Readme.md

 The http transport also offers additional data shortcuts with GET calls.
 You can see available calls when opening the api page in a browser (http://localhost:7001/api) you'll get an overview of available calls (and you can test them in the browser).

 curl -X POST http://localhost:7001/api/command -H "Content-Type: application/json" -d ' {"type":"HEARTBEAT","json":"{\"heartBeatDuration\":1}"}' && echo

+# Webbrowser Functionality

+If http is used for commands and websocket for telemetry (in JSON serialization mode, SERVER_JSON), you can provide full web functionality for browser use.